raloliver/symfony-rest/README.md

 When maker find a entity that exists, there is a way to add new props.
 After choose the name of it, it is possible to type `relation` and follow the tips to create.

 [![Maker Update Entity](https://t0pyja.dm.files.1drv.com/y4maxUlUeEhUyTvXZgbOW5cAN0xzJoIKh3YzB_HT6-CdLgBTF7cRKWA092c6-YBmB_IWn5WHk9mM2Ws_5bnyWFtMO_8PTZRsci-K8m3NIImpyFOpsOGRv13X0bc-5t-Rc8RzK1j0Te31zmUkUFI6Fvh3rhNT9Pf6IFsdPOqTGIp51sU7UNk88e-7oEfYawrAFcWAsjfFCRGdOeqI9OZ-UFjug/maker-update-entity.png?psid=1)](https://1drv.ms/u/s!Agre0RjhOj8Pg44N6FbyYW3ro8UxzQ)

+### FACTORY METHOD

+We create a method in a class that, from an input, creates an object.
+This is the purpose of the `Factory Method` pattern.
+It helped us when our model changed, and it made the code easier to maintain.